Should I Say I’m Open to Relocation on My Resume?

 Cover letters can describe any circumstances that aren’t obvious from your resume, including the fact that you have a date for moving to this new city.

 Bonus points if the new city is your hometown — recruiters see that as a guarantee of a move as it holds more clout than a potentially random place.

-You don’t want to be passed over because you weren’t clear about where you live.
-Make certain they know that you will actually live there when the time comes or will definitely move when offered the job — the choice may be between you and another candidate with the exact same qualifications who already lives in that city.
+You don’t want a recruiter to pass over your resume because they’re not sure where you live.
+If you’re moving cities, make certain it’s clear you will actually live in the new city when the time comes — or will definitely move when offered the job.
+The choice may be between you and another candidate with the exact same qualifications who already lives in that city.